Holding Companies

-Cyprus is one of Europe's premier holding company jurisdictions — zero withholding tax on outbound dividends (EU PSD), capital gains exemption on share disposals, 60+ tax treaties, and SDC reduced to 5% for domiciled shareholders.
-Full 2026 analysis.
+Cyprus is one of Europe's premier holding company jurisdictions — zero withholding tax on outbound dividends (EU PSD), capital gains exemption on share disposals, 65+ tax treaties, and SDC reduced to 5% for domiciled shareholders.
+Full 2026 analysis.15 min read · By Nexora Cyprus editorial team · Reviewed by an ICPAC-registered Cyprus tax adviser engaged by Nexora

 Cyprus has consistently ranked as one of Europe's top holding company jurisdictions, combining a favourable tax environment with full EU membership, an extensive treaty network, a modern corporate law framework, and English-language legal system.
 The 2026 tax reform adjusts but does not undermine the holding company proposition.